Music

 Students will continue to develop their knowledge further on these elements with added exploration and experimentation of genres.

-They will explore this through topics - Film Music, Popular Music, 20th Century Innovations, World Music, The Blues and Great Composers & Historical Music.
+They will explore this through topics - Film Music, Popular Music, Experimental Music, World Music, Using a DAW and Historical Music.

-Towards the end of this year students will have a feel for a mini GCSE performance project and understand the work that they would need to complete if they wanted to take Music.
+Towards the end of this year students will have experience a mini BTEC production project and understand the work that they would need to complete if they wanted to take Music.

 Year 9